-All proprietary funds, the investment trust fund and Sandco Industries are accounted for on a flow of economic resources measurement focus.
+All proprietary funds and the investment trust fund are accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the balance sheet.
-Fund equity (i.e., net total assets) is segregated into contributed capital and retained earnings or fund balance components.
-Operating statements of these funds present increases (i.e., revenues) and decreases (i.e., expenses) in net total assets.
+Fund equity (i.e., net total assets) is segregated into contributed capital and retained earnings components.
+Proprietary fund type operating statements present increases (i.e., revenues) and decreases (i.e., expenses) in net total assets.

 Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
-Governmental funds, the expendable trust fund and the Visitors Bureau use the modified accrual basis of accounting.
-Proprietary funds, investment trust fund, and Sandco Industries use the accrual basis of accounting.
+Governmental funds and the expendable trust fund use the modified accrual basis of accounting.
+Proprietary and investment trust funds use the accrual basis of accounting.
 Agency funds are presented on a budgetary basis, with note disclosure, regarding items which, in another fund type, would be subject to accrual.
 Differences between the accrual and the modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred revenue, and in the reporting of expenses and expenditures.